dtrifiro/dtrifiro.github.io/vllm-talk/markdown/docker.md

 .

-Builds are run as docker images:
+vLLM builds are executed as part of docker builds, one dockerfile per target

 ```console
 $ ls docker